-Specific information about program prerequisites is linked here ; the information below is only a summary.
+Please review the specific information about program prerequisites that is linked here ; the information below is only a summary.
 Use the linked document to evaluate your own coursework relative to those prerequisites.
 We do not need to conduct a transcript review prior to your application to the program.
 Ensuring that your coursework meets the criteria outlined in the attached guide will prepare you to apply from the standpoint of coursework.

 There are 8 total prerequisite courses.
 Four of these are fixed (core body of knowledge).
 Three are in categories that allow flexibility in the specific coursework that satisfies the prerequisite (flexible prerequisites).
 These 7 courses may be taken at accredited universities, colleges or community colleges.
 Online courses will be accepted from nationally accredited institutions if the course credit is equivalent to that of a typical on-site course.
 The final prerequisite is an occupation course, which does not have to be taken for credit, but must meet specific criteria.

 - Human Anatomy & Physiology (2 semesters, and including a lab)

 - Occupation (see more information below and on the document linked above)